cleesmith/keys2text_proxy/README.md

 ## Roadmap

 - **Additional Providers**
-  While we already support several popular AI services, the proxy is designed to be extended easily.<br> We plan to continually add new integrations.
+  While we (*who we? 🤔*) already support several popular AI services, the proxy is designed to be extended easily.<br> We plan to continually add new integrations.
 Maybe?

 - **Advanced Features**